- Swatting is a dangerous form of cybercrime in which false emergency calls trigger police operations.

 Legal classification in Germany

 In Germany, there is no specific criminal offense for swatting.
-However, such actions can fall under various existing criminal offenses: 1.
-Misuse of emergency calls and impairment of accident prevention and emergency aid (Section 145 StGB)
+However, such acts can fall under various existing criminal offenses:

-2. Pretending to commit a crime (Section 145d StGB)
+2. pretending to commit a crime (Section 145d StGB)

-3. Disturbing the public peace by threatening to commit a crime (Section 126 StGB)
+3. disturbing the public peace by threatening to commit a crime (Section 126 StGB)

-4. Coercion (Section 240 StGB)
+4. coercion (Section 240 StGB)

-5. In serious cases: Dangerous bodily harm (Section 224 StGB) or even manslaughter (Section 212 StGB)
+5. in serious cases: Dangerous bodily harm (Section 224 StGB) or even manslaughter (Section 212 StGB)

 Features and procedure